ddubyah/guard-markdown/README.md

 # TODO #

-*	Simplify the required watch statement
-	* Seems a little wasteful to have to recreate the input path in the regexp.
-Must find a way around it.
 * Allow the conversion of more doc types using Kramdown
+* Allow configuration of output directory via Guard options